-As the Bank's ability to obtain funding is constrained and access to the capital markets is limited, the Bank is dependent on the ECB and the Bank of Greece for funding and the Bank's liquidity is affected by their decisions.
+The Bank's ability to obtain unsecured funding remains constrained and its access to the capital markets is limited, the Bank remains dependent on the ECB and the Bank of Greece for funding and the Bank's liquidity may be affected by their decisions.

-The ongoing financial crisis, which has adversely affected the Bank's credit rating, limiting the Bank's access to international markets for funding, and the continued and sharp decline in the Bank's deposits since 2009 (from €43 billion as at 31 December 2009 to €42 billion as at 31 December 2013, €41 billion as at 31 December 2014 and €31 billion as at 31 December 2015, in each case, excluding the Bank's Group operations in Poland, Turkey and Ukraine) increased considerably the Bank's reliance on funding from the ECB and the Bank of Greece within the Eurosystem.
+Following lengthy periods of recession and weak economic growth in Greece and Europe, which has adversely affected the Bank's credit rating, limiting the Bank's access to international markets for funding, and the continued and sharp decline in the Group's deposits since 2009 (from €43 billion as at 31 December 2009, to €31.4 billion as at 31 December 2015 and €34 billion as at 31 December 2016, in each case, excluding the Bank's operations in Poland, Turkey and Ukraine) increased considerably the Bank's reliance on funding from the ECB and the Bank of Greece within the Eurosystem.
 The deterioration in the Bank's credit rating has also resulted in increasing funding costs and the need to provide additional collateral in repurchase agreements and other collateralised funding agreements, including the Bank's agreements with the ECB and the Bank of Greece.
-The severity of pressure experienced by Greece in its public finances has also restricted the Bank's access to the capital markets for funding, particularly unsecured funding and funding from the short-term interbank market, because of concerns by counterparty banks and other creditors.
+The severity of pressure experienced by Greece in its public finances has also restricted the Bank's access to the capital markets for funding, particularly unsecured funding and funding from the shortterm interbank market, because of concerns by counterparty banks and other creditors.
 The past uncertainties relating to the implementation of the Second Economic Adjustment Programme and the sovereign debt reduction through the PSI, as well as uncertainty relating to the implementation of the Third Economic Adjustment Programme, have adversely affected and are expected to continue to adversely affect liquidity and profitability of the Greek financial system in general and of the Bank in particular.
 Liquidity in the Greek banking system is limited, reflecting limited access to the market for financing since the end of 2009 and a sizeable contraction of the domestic deposit base since the end of 2010 (42 per cent. cumulatively through 30 June 2015 in the private sector, according to Bank of Greece data) and a heavy reliance on Eurosystem funding (directly through the ECB's main refinancing operations and indirectly through the ELA mechanism of the Bank of Greece), as well as more recently the imposition of capital controls.